mathewlewallen/awesome-free-tools/open-source-only.md

 - [AltSnap](https://github.com/RamonUnch/AltSnap) - Lightweight window management tool for snapping windows to predefined positions using keyboard shortcuts. 🪟 🟢
 - [FancyZones](https://github.com/microsoft/PowerToys) - Feature of PowerToys that helps with window snapping and arranging for multi-monitor setups in Windows. 🪟 🟢
 - [Sway](https://github.com/swaywm/sway) - Tiling Wayland compositor for Linux, similar to i3, designed for use with Wayland. 🐧 🟢
-- [OnTopReplica](https://github.com/LorenzCK/OnTopReplica) - A simple app to display a portion of your screen on top of other windows. 🪟 🟢
+- [OnTopReplica](https://github.com/LorenzCK/OnTopReplica) - Simple app to display a portion of your screen on top of other windows. 🪟 🟢
 - [GlazeWM](https://github.com/glzr-io/glazewm) - Tiling window manager inspired by i3wm. 🪟 🟢

 ### File Management